NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 IDXGISwapChain1* mainSwapChain{};
 factory->CreateSwapChainForHwnd(device, hWnd, desc, nullptr, nullptr, &mainSwapChain);

-// From this point onwards DLSS-G will automatically manage only mainSwapChain, other swap-chains use standard DXGI implementation
+// From this point onward DLSS-G will automatically manage only mainSwapChain, other swap-chains use standard DXGI implementation

 ```